GoogleCloudPlatform/compute-video-demo-ansible/README.md

     ```

 1. Edit the `gce_vars/auth` file and specify your Project ID as the
 `project` value.
-Note that the value of `credentials_file` is the name of the
+Note that the value of `credentials_file` is already set to the
-service account JSON file you saved earlier.
+name of the service account JSON file you saved earlier.
     ```
     ---
     # Google Compute Engine required authentication global variables